10 Advantages and disadvantages of Radio Broadcasting

 Benefits or advantages of Radio Broadcasting

-Following are the benefits or advantages of Radio Broadcasting :
+Following are the 10 advantages of Radio Broadcasting :

-➨It helps in delivering radio advertising to the users.
-This will help in increasing revenue for the advertising companies.
+9. Radio helps in delivering advertising to the users.
+Radio ads can be highly effective which will help in increasing revenue for the advertising companies.

 Drawbacks or disadvantages of Radio Broadcasting